jobovy/extreme-deconvolution/README.rst

   make ARCH=x86_64

 * *I do not have/want OpenMP*

-  You can disable OpenMP support by removing the `-fopenmp` references in the Makefile.
+  You can disable OpenMP support by removing the -fopenmp and -lgomp references in the Makefile.

 Acknowledgments
 -----------------